sebranchett/ExoSPEEDY/README.md

 ## Notes for use with exoplanets
 Planet specific parameters that were embedded in the original software, can be found in cpl\_inplanet.h.
 Other relevant parameters have not been moved from their original cls\_in\*.h file.

+The input files required for a calculation are linked by the script ver41.5.input/inpfiles.s.

 Daily mean upper air levels are fixed in ppo\_tminc.f.

 The ozone absorption model, polar night cooling in the stratosphere model, stratiform cloud model and energy fractions in LW bands model (assumes 100 to 400K) are defined in phy\_radiat.f.